luizpvas/luizpvas.github.io/posts/06_io_bound_parsing.md

 -- title: IO bound parsing
 -- publication_date: 2023-09-02
--- summary: Is the code I'm trying to optimize IO bound?
+-- summary: Threads to the rescue (or not)

 In Ruby MRI only one VM instruction can run at a time.
 No parallelism at all.
 However, we can have concurrent execution when threads are waiting for IO.
 The Ruby VM executes instructions sequentially for a given thread until it reaches an IO call, which runs in background.